-The Company has evaluated the potential impact of Topic 606 on its revenue recognition policy and practices and has concluded that Topic 606 will impact the pattern of its revenue recognition associated with its software licenses.
+The Company has evaluated the potential impact of Topic 606 on its revenue recognition policy and practices and has concluded that Topic 606 will impact the pattern of its revenue recognition associated with its term software licenses, software subscriptions, and to a lesser extent, cloud-based subscriptions.
 The Company's term licenses require payments to be made annually or quarterly in advance and are subject to extended payment terms.
-Currently, revenues associated with the payment for term software licenses are recognized in the earlier of the period in which the payments not when they are made or due, but when control of the software license is transferred to the customer, which occurs at or near the time a contract with a customer is executed.
+Currently, revenues associated with the payment for term software licenses are recognized in the earlier of the period in which the payments are due or are actually made.
+Under Topic 606, the Company will be required to recognize the revenue associated with such payments not when they are made or due, but when control of the software license is transferred to the customer, which occurs at or near the time a contract with a customer is executed.
 As a result, under Topic 606, all contractually obligated payments under a term license that the Company reasonably expects to collect would be recognized upon delivery.
 In conjunction with its evaluation of this new standard, the Company began revising its contracting practices and amending existing agreements with certain customers primarily by shortening the initial, non-refundable term of its licenses.
-Since fiscal 2016, a substantial majority of new contracts feature a two-year initial term with subsequent one-year auto renewal options.
+Since fiscal 2016, a substantial majority of new contracts feature a two-year initial term with subsequent one-year auto renewal ontions.